Tuesday, 7 May 2013

 Shinbe is a family-run restaurant with memorable bonito tuna sashimi.

-serve locals instead of tourists, so they must be very good and
+"Restaurants here mostly serve locals instead of tourists, so they must be very good and affordable at the same time," says Towle.

 That said, English menus are available in many of the restaurants.